Snowflake-Labs/sfquickstarts/site/devlabs/Resource Optimization - Performance Optimization.md

 ####Description:
 Average daily credits consumed by Auto-Clustering grouped by week over the last year.
 ####How to Interpret Results:
-Look for anomolies in the daily average over the course of the year.
-Opportunity to investigate the spikes or changes in consumption
+Look for anomalies in the daily average over the course of the year.
+Opportunity to investigate the spikes or changes in consumption.
 ####Primary Schema:
 Account_Usage
 ####SQL